Università degli Studi di Pavia

 Tensorial representation, flow graphs.
 Automatic differentiation: primal graph, adjoint graph.

-4. 2025.03.14 (theory)
+4. 2026.03.20 (theory)

-Deep Networks [pdf]
+Deep Neural Networks [pdf]

 Deeper networks: potential advantages and new challenges.
 Tensorial layerwise representation.
-Softmax and cross-entropy.

 Shannon Entropy (Wikipedia)